jsennator/Getting-and-Cleaning-Data-Course-Project/Codebook.md

 * loads activity_labels.txt
 * changes the data activity row to use the activity labels
 * saves the mean and std into mean_and_std.csv
-* saves the tidy dataset into tidy_dataset.csv
+* saves the tidy dataset into tidy.txt

 # mean_and_std.csv